udacity/create-your-own-adventure/english/marshmallow.md

 The realization suddenly dawns upon you the marshmallow is self aware!

+You try to bury your contribution because you are slightly

+Embarrassed by the exercise.

 If you don't do something quickly, this marshmallow belly will digest you!

 Marshmallows are going to rule the world!